Find Trade Colleges

 The average tuition and fees for an in-state undergraduate at Hennepin Technical College are $5,881 a year.
 The average amount in student loans that precision metal working majors at Hennepin Technical College take out while working on their Associate Degree is $16,303.

-In-state tuition fees for undergraduate students at Anoka Technical College are $6,075 per year.
+The average tuition and fees for an in-state undergraduate at Anoka Technical College are $6,075 a year.
 Precision Metal Working majors at Anoka Technical College take out an average of $10,404 in student loans while working on their Associate Degree.

-Anoka Technical College not only placed well in our value ranking, but it is also #5 on our Best Precision Metal Working Associate Degree Trade Schools in Minnesota list.
+Anoka Technical College also took the #5 spot in our Best Precision Metal Working Associate Degree Trade Schools in Minnesota rankings.

-Full Precision Metal Working at St Cloud Technical and Community College Report
+Read full report on Precision Metal Working at St Cloud Technical and Community College

 #4